Hanna Cavinder

-Hanna Cavinder (born January 13, 2001) is an American social media influencer and college basketball player who plays for the Miami Hurricanes of the Atlantic Coast Conference (ACC).
+Hanna Cavinder (born January 13, 2001) is an American social media influencer and former college basketball player for the Miami Hurricanes of the Atlantic Coast Conference (ACC).
 She began her college career at Fresno State, where she was a two-time All-Mountain West Conference (MWC) selection and a MWC All-Freshman Team selection.
 Prior to collegiate basketball she was the Arizona 5A Offensive Player of the Year as a senior for Gilbert High School where she played with her fraternal twin, Haley, and elder sister Brandi.

 Cavinder and her fraternal twin and teammate, Haley, have a large social media following and share social media accounts on platforms such as TikTok where they have millions of followers.
 They are leading figures in college sports endorsements, signing name, image and likeness (NIL) deals with several companies, including Boost Mobile and WWE, and co-founding the clothing company Baseline Team.

 Early life

 Cavinder was born in South Bend, Indiana, on January 13, 2001, one minute after and one pound (454 g) lighter than her twin sister, Haley.
 The family moved to the Phoenix area by the twins' age 3.
 The twins often opted for basketball time in the driveway instead of Sesame Street time before going to preschool, even though they had no hoop assembly and just did YouTube drills.
 They tried many sports in their early years before focusing on basketball and emulating Skylar Diggins-Smith in junior high.
 The twins were adventurous athletes from a young age and competed against boys in basketball until sixth grade.
 When they joined a girls' team in middle school, they competed with and against girls a few years older.
 In club basketball, they participated in 15-17 age competition as sixth graders.
 They got their first scholarship offers before their freshman season from San Diego.